Blackbird (journal): Publisher

 Blackbird is published jointly by the Creative Writing Program of the Department of English at Virginia Commonwealth University in partnership with New Virginia Review, Inc., a nonprofit literary arts organization based in Richmond, Virginia.
-Its founding editors included Gregory Donovan, Mary Flinn, William Tester, M.A.
-Keller and Jeff Lodge.
+Its founding editors included Gregory Donovan, Mary Flinn, William Tester, M. A. Keller and Jeff Lodge.
 The journal is staffed by employees of the two sponsoring organizations as well as by interns and volunteers.

-Blackbird has published poems by many poets, including: Seyed Morteza Hamidzadeh, Julia B. Levine, Sarah Rose Nordgren, Dave Smith, Sofia Starnes, Inge Pedersen, Wesley Gibson, Andrew Zawacki, Elizabeth King, Kiki Petrosino, Negar Emrani, Kaveh Akbar, etc.
+Blackbird has published poems by many poets, including: Seyed Morteza Hamidzadeh, Julia B. Levine, Sarah Rose Nordgren, Dave Smith, Sofia Starnes, Inge Pedersen, Wesley Gibson, Andrew Zawacki, Elizabeth King, Kiki Petrosino, Negar Emrani, Kaveh Akbar, and others.

 Recognition

 Blackbird was one of the first literary journals to be included in the LOCKSS international archive.

 Blackbird received AP Wire coverage for its publication of a previously unpublished sonnet of Sylvia Plath in their Fall 2006 issue.
-Entitled "Ennui," the poem was composed during Plath's early years at Smith College.
+Entitled "Ennui", the poem was composed during Plath's early years at Smith College.